- 7-hour tour to Ninjo Castle, Kinkaku-ji Temple, Kyoto Imperial Palace and Kyoto Handicraft Center

 What You Can Expect

-Your tour ends after the craft-making workshop.
-You may want to browse in the Handicraft Center’s excellent gift shop before making your own way back to your hotel.
+Take a few moments after your workshop lesson to browse the center’s gift shop before making your own way back to your hotel or your next destination.

-- Nijo Castle, will be closed every Tuesday in January, July, August and December.
-Instead you'll visit Ryoan-ji Temple, famed for its zen gardens and temple.
+- Nijo Castle is closed on Tuesdays in January, July, August and December.
+Check out Ryoan-ji Temple, famed for its Zen gardens and temple as a replacement.

-- Kyoto Imperial Palace is closed on Saturday, Sunday and public holidays.
-Instead you'll visit Kitano-tenmangu Shrine, one of Japan's most important shrines honoring the Shinto god of education and scholarship.
+- Kyoto Imperial Palace is closed Saturdays, Sundays and for public holidays.
+Explore Kitano-tenmangu Shrine, a key Shinto site celebrating the god of scholarship and education, instead.

 Was a great introduction to a fantastic city.
 The tour guide and bus driver were very professional, curteous and knowledgeable.
 Really enjoyed everything we saw and visited and ate!
 I was travelling with my six year old son and he also had a memorable trip.
 Definitely will recommend this tour to family and friends.